MRISAR's Challenge the Robot II Exhibit

 General Description; a 3-finger robotic arm exhibit that has two functions.
 1– the robot arm performs an automated task, 2– the visitor performs the same task manually as a challenge to beat the robots performance.
 The challenge is between the manual robot arm that is being controlled by a human and the automatic arm being controlled by the robot’s electro-mechanical brain.
 The automatic arm picks up a ball and takes it to a number of target locations one by one, while letting it roll back to the starting point between targets.
 The challenge to the human user is to perform the exact sequence of movements as the automatic arm, without error, and at a faster rate.
 Please note that the challenge of this exhibit would have been won by the automated robotic arm seconds after it started if we had not given an advantage to the human user by setting the robot arm speed at a rate comparable to a human’s reflex time.

 This exhibit features a 35” long electromechanical robot arm mounted on a rail system that allows the arm to glide from one end of the exhibit to the other.
 The robot arm has five ranges of motions, pressure sensitive and end of travel limits and is made of light weight 6061 Aluminum.
 The hand opens and closes, wrist turns, elbow moves, as does the shoulder.
+The fingers come in either black or white UHMW.

 The exhibit activity is totally encased by clear poly-carbonate that allows many people to view the exhibit while it is being operated.
 The electromechanical arm is designed in a totally open format which relates to STEM, all the parts and the key components that operate it are visible for maximum educational merit and based closely on the proportions of an actual human arm.
 It is especially designed with safety features and force limits.
 The arm is also usable for any age range of visitor.